dweissner/dweissner.github.io/_pages/about.md

 ------
 ![](/images/Snail.jpg)

-Welcome!
+Welcome...
 ======

+Beware of falling debris!
 This website is under construction.
 ------
 I am currently learning how to build this site using GitHub Pages, Jekyll, Sphinx and LaTeX.
 I am also exploring other types of content to stage here.